Tell es-Samak: Findings

 It is agreed among scholars that the site, Tell es-Samak, has no identification so far during the Biblical periods.
 Latest historical and archaeological research points towards the identification of the site during Hellenistic-Byzantine periods as Porphyreon (south).
 This new identification fits with the clear Christian remains at the site and the absence of Jewish ones as should be expected from Tell es-Samak.

 Nature reserve and national park

-Tell es-Samak was declared a 1677-dunam nature reserve in 2008.
-A small area (73 dunams) was declared a national park, as well.
+Tell es-Samak was declared a 1677 dunam nature reserve in 2008.
+73 dunam were declared a national park, as well.